julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 These ingredients appear repeatedly in ethnographic collections from Germany, Slovenia, Poland, Romania, and the Baltic regions.

-Juniper – Burned to repel the returning dead during Rauhnächte.
+**Juniper** – Burned to repel the returning dead during Rauhnächte.

-Wormwood – Hung in barns to stop spirits from riding horses.
+**Wormwood** – Hung in barns to stop spirits from riding horses.

-Holly – Used in British Isles threshold charms for midwinter.
+**Holly** – Used in British Isles threshold charms for midwinter.

-Mistletoe – A pan-European guardian of liminal spaces.
+**Mistletoe** – A pan-European guardian of liminal spaces.

-Iron Nails – A trap for hostile spirits; a ban against witches.
+**Iron Nails** – A trap for hostile spirits; a ban against witches.

-Salt – “Winter sun in the earth” according to Croatian folk speech.
+**Salt** – “Winter sun in the earth” according to Croatian folk speech.

-Eggshell shards – Fragments that confuse malevolent beings (they count them compulsively).
+**Eggshell shard**s – Fragments that confuse malevolent beings (they count them compulsively).

-Silk thread or red wool – A binding, especially powerful in December sanctified nights.
+**Silk thread or red wool** – A binding, especially powerful in December sanctified nights.

 ---